 - Total = $10,350

-A corporation generally figures and deducts an NOL the same way as non-corporate taxpayers.
+Corporations generally figure and deduct an NOL the same way as non-corporate taxpayers.
 First check if you have an NOL.
-The key figure is on of line 28, Form 1120.
+The key figure is on of line 28, Form 1120, U.S. Corporation Income Tax Return.
 If it's negative, there may be an NOL.

 The main differences between corporate and non-corporate NOLs are that corporations:

-The last difference is probably the most used and most important for many corporations.
-Normally, a corporation can deduct dividends-received from other U.S. corporations, but the deduction is limited to a total of either 70 or 80 percent of the corporation's taxable income.
-However, if the corporation has an NOL, the limit doesn't apply.
+The last difference is the most important for many corporations.
+Normally, a corporation can deduct dividends received from other U.S. corporations, but the deduction is limited to a total of 70% or 80% of the corporation's taxable income.
+However, if the corporation has an NOL, the taxable income limitation doesn't apply.

-For example.
-In 2010, corporation A had $500,000 of gross income from business operations and $625,000 of allowable business expenses.
-It also received $150,000 in dividends from a U.S. corporation for which it can take an 80 percent deduction, which normally would be limited to 80 percent of its taxable income before the deduction.
-Its NOL is $95,000:
+Example: In 2016, Corporation A had $500,000 of gross income from business operations and $625,000 of allowable business expenses.
+It also received $150,000 in dividends from a U.S. corporation for which it can take an 80% deduction, which would normally be limited to 80% of its taxable income before the deduction.

 To report NOLs, corporations use: